Asmitumrao/LunchCouponGenerator/README.md

-# 🍽️ Lunch Coupon Generator
+# 🍽️ Canteen Coupon Generator

 A web application that allows students to choose their lunch and dinner options in advance and generates a QR code coupon.
 The QR code can be shown to the mess organizer to claim the selected meal.